 There are so many great running shoes out there, and sometimes it can take a little while to find the brand that’s best for you.
-In this article, we’re going to look at two well-known brands, Brooks and Saucony.
+In this article, we’re going to compare two well-known brands: Brooks and Saucony.

-We’ll tell you everything that you need to know about how they look and feel as well as other considerations.
+We’ll tell you everything you need to know about how they look and feel, as well as other considerations.

 Hopefully by the end, if you’ve been on the fence about these two brands, you’ll know which one is best for you.